Besharat, Razavi Khorasan

-Besharat (بشارت) (Note: Also romanized as Beshārat) is a village in Qarah Bashlu Rural District of Chapeshlu District, Dargaz County, Razavi Khorasan province, Iran.
+Besharat (بشارت) (Note: Also romanized as Beshārat) is a village in Qarah Bashlu Rural District of Chapeshlu District in Dargaz County, Razavi Khorasan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 479 in 91 households.
 The following census in 2011 counted 461 people in 111 households.
-The 2016 census measured the population of the village as 502 people in 145 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 502 people in 145 households, the most populous in its rural district.